lacework/code-security-action/README.md

 ## License

 The code contained in this repository is released as open-source under the Apache 2.0 license.
 However, the underlying analysis tools are subject to their own licensing conditions.
-Thus, you will not be able to use the code found here without having purchased the Lacework code security offering.
+Thus, you will not be able to use the code found here without having purchased the FortiCNAPP code security offering.